In-form Depay stars again as 3rd-place Lyon beats Amiens 3-0 - Philly

-MONACO (AP) - The irrepressible Memphis Depay starred again as third-place Lyon won at home to Amiens 3-0 to secure a fifth straight French league win on Saturday.
+MONACO (AP) - The irrepressible Memphis Depay starred again as third-place Lyon beat Amiens 3-0 to secure a fifth straight French league win on Saturday.

 The result keeps the pressure on Marseille in the chase for third and a spot in next season's Champions League playoffs.
-Marseille, which is three points behind, is ato struggling Troyes on Sunday.
+Marseille, which is three points behind, is at struggling Troyes on Sunday.

 Depay has been galvanized since being moved off the left flank and into a central striker's role in a 4-4-2 formation .
 The Netherlands forward created the opening goal for Lyon top scorer Mariano Diaz in the 30th minute and added the second in the 83rd - the 10th straight goal for Lyon he's either scored or created.